luomus/laji-form/README.md

 # Development #

-Run `npm install` to install the dependencies and `npm start` to start the app.
+Run `yarn install` to install the dependencies and `yarn start` to start the app.

 Before running, you'll need to configure your personal apitest.laji.fi access token.
 Get the key to your email: